Oaklands Vet is proud to be associated with:

 There are so many abused, abandoned and suffering animals that desperately need help.
 We have realised that the only way to end this is through education and sterilisation.
 By focusing on these we are hoping to decrease the amount of suffering, unwanted animals and subsequently reduce the euthanasia rate.

 Each animal that is saved from brutality, neglect and starvation is a victory for us in our objective of preventing cruelty to animals.

-In 2014 we extended this program into the Eskom Squatter Camp and on the 22nd May 2016, after numerous calls for help from the people in Katlehong, we held our first vaccination and sterilization day, where we vaccinated, dewormed and dipped over 500 animals and managed to sterilize 72 dogs and 12 cats.
-We are the only organistion in all these informal settlements educating the people and treating and sterilizing the animals, alleviating so much suffering.
+In 2014 we extended this program into the Eskom Squatter Camp and on the 22nd May 2016, after numerous calls for help from the people in Katlehong, we held our first vaccination and sterilisation day, where we vaccinated, dewormed and dipped over 500 animals and managed to sterilise 72 dogs and 12 cats.
+We are the only organisation in all these informal settlements educating the people and treating and sterilising the animals, alleviating so much suffering.

-All treatments and sterilizations are done free of charge in all 3 informal settlements.
+All treatments and sterilisation are done free of charge in all 3 informal settlements.

 With Dogs to Heal all issues are dealt with in a respectful manner, and we never advise pain or fear as tools to deal with problematic dog behaviour.
 It is always about respect and understanding!
 Tersia has completed a number of courses in this field.
 She prides herself of the fact that she continues to update her knowledge of dog training methods and behaviour.

 Tersia has been involved in dog training at different levels since 1998.
 Dogs to Heal got its name from her belief that the relationship between a dog and its person can be healing to both.
 This process is guided by a number of fields which include Training, Behaviour Counselling and Tellington TTouch®.